Hoar Cross Hall: History

 The original Hoar Cross Estate comprised 490 acres and was bought for 18 pence in 1450 during Henry VI's reign, including a moat and a drawbridge, common in Tudor estate houses.
 It is reported that onlookers would simply turn up, just to set eyes on the building.
 It survived for nearly 300 years before being demolished in 1740.

 From the early 17th century, Hoar Cross had been the first seat of the Ingram family whose principal residence was Temple Newsam, Leeds, West Riding of Yorkshire.
-In 1661, Henry Ingram was brought up as Baron Ingram and Viscount of Irvine.
+In 1661, Henry Ingram was ennobled as Baron Ingram and Viscount of Irvine.
 On the death of the 9th Viscount in 1778, the Viscountcy became extinct.
 The estates descended to his daughters and in 1841 to Hugo Charles Meynell (grandson of Hugo Meynell and son of Sir Hugo Meynell who had married Elizabeth Ingram in 1782).
 Upon inheritance, Meynell incorporated "Ingram" into his surname to become Meynell Ingram.

 In 1793, Hugo Meynell built what was to be called the 'Old Hall', a manor house for use as an occasional hunting lodge in Needwood Forest.
 When he died in 1808, Hugo's eldest son, Hugo Francis Meynell Ingram inherited the estate.

 House

 Little changed at Hoar Cross until 1863, when Meynell Ingram set about a plan for a new hall to celebrate his marriage to Lady Charlotte Wood.
 She was the daughter of Charles Wood, 1st Viscount Halifax, who served as Chancellor of the Exchequer from 1846 to 1852.
 The Meynells were moving in "august circles" and Hugo appointed the architect Henry Clutton to oversee construction of a building to match their status.

 The brief was to design an Elizabethan style house, with Jacobean overtones.
 Its gables, cupolas, 48 chimneys and mullioned windows are examples of the period style.
 Two large weathervanes were designed, overlooking the hall's turrets, in the shape of the letters M and I for Meynell Ingram.
 The 114 ft Long Gallery runs along the north side of the house, and was typical in Tudor homes, as a place where the family, particularly during bad weather, could walk, play music, or sit and talk.

 The private chapel at the east end of the Long Gallery was built in memory of Meynell's son, by his widow, Charlotte Wood.
-It was designed by George Bodley and completed in 1897 at of cost of almost £1,000.
+It was designed by George Bodley and completed in 1897 at a cost of almost £1,000.

 Meynell Ingram died in 1871 and Lady Charlotte built the Church of the Holy Angels in his memory.
 She remained in occupation of the hall until her death in 1904 when her nephew Frederick George Lindley Wood (later Meynell) inherited the estate.